ErpNetDocs/dev/domain-api/authentication.md

 }
 ```

-The contains all configured web sites for this ERP.net instance.
+The result contains all configured web sites for this ERP.net instance.

 By the result of this request you can understand where the Identity Server is located as well where the ODATA service root of the Domain API is located.
 The site types at the moment are: